standardholdingsllc/algobet/ARCHITECTURE.md

 - Validation (`validateMarketSnapshot`) runs before every write and after every read:
   - Ensures schema version is numeric, timestamps are parseable, each market carries IDs/prices/expiry, and per-market platform tags match the snapshot envelope.
   - Invalid payloads never touch disk or Redis; stale/invalid cached entries raise warnings so the worker can self-heal.
+- Snapshot loads now log the Redis/disk source, age vs TTL, schema version, adapter ID, and filter metadata.
+The bot only emits “missing or stale” warnings when freshness/schema checks actually fail, and it includes the precise reason when it falls back to live fetches.
 - `loadMarketSnapshot` prefers Upstash but automatically falls back to disk. `isSnapshotFresh` ensures trading code can enforce TTLs (default ≤ `MARKET_SNAPSHOT_TTL_SECONDS`).
 - `saveMarketSnapshots` now accepts per-platform metadata (adapter ID, filters, schema version) so downstream consumers know exactly which adapter produced a given snapshot.